Who We Are

-GEM’s mission is to provide an innovative mentorship experience for motivated high school girls facing multiple barriers.
-We equip our girls with the necessary skills to achieve their future aspirations and build a diverse network of talented, vibrant women and girls to inspire and support one another.
+Girls E-Mentorship is a registered charitable organization whose mission is to offer a mentorship program for high school girls facing socio-economic barriers.
+We equip our girls with the necessary skills to achieve their grown-up aspirations and build a diverse network of talented, vibrant women and girls to inspire and support one another.

 - Women mentoring women is essential to foster the future success of girls and create an equality of achievement in Canada.

 - Creating a network for girls is critical.
 Through our program we connect and foster relationships between mentees, mentors and the community.
 By creating a unique and important network, GEMgirls can access support now and in the future.

 - Promoting leadership among girls is key.
 We believe through education and experiential learning workshops GEMgirls can securely grow as empowered individuals and leaders.